 My heart was deeply stirred.
-In one sitting—on Christmas afternoon of ’98—I read an entire book in three hours.
+In one uninterrupted sitting—on Christmas afternoon of ’98, I read an entire book in roughly four hours.
 It was a book that catapulted me into a prophetic whirlwind that forever changed the landscape of my life.
-It was a whirlwind that took me unexpected places, opened doors for unexpected divine appointments, and uncovered exhilarating unexpected discoveries that marked me indelibly.
+It was a whirlwind that took me unexpected places, opened doors for divine appointments, and uncovered exhilarating discoveries that marked me indelibly.
+It was as if a window of heaven opened that revealed my future in the stories of the past.

 That chapter gripped me.
 Provoked me.
 Inspired me—holy hunger roused within me.
 And it provided vision to the deep longings within my heart that I wasn’t able to fully articulate previously as a young man of 24.